Level/memdown/README.md

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/level-ci.svg)](https://saucelabs.com/u/level-ci)

-`memdown` requires a ES5-capable browser.
-If you're using one that's isn't (e.g. PhantomJS, Android &lt; 4.4, IE &lt; 10) then you will need [es5-shim](https://github.com/es-shims/es5-shim).

 ## Data types

 Unlike [`leveldown`], `memdown` does not stringify keys or values.
 This means that in addition to Buffers, you can store any JS type without the need for [`encoding-down`].
 For keys for example, you could use Buffers or strings, which sort lexicographically, or numbers, even Dates, which sort naturally.
 The only exceptions are `null` and `undefined`.
 Keys and values of that type are rejected.